bottledcode/RFC/drafts/records.md

 The inline constructor is always required and must define at least one parameter.
-The traditional constructor is optional and can be used for further initialization logic, but must not accept any arguments.
+The traditional constructor is optional and can be used for further initialization logic, but mustn’t accept any arguments.

 When a traditional constructor exists and is called, the properties are already initialized to the value of the inline constructor